-- What does God think about your sins and lawless acts? - So, when we confess our sins, and then because we still feel guilty we bring them up to God again and ask for forgiveness, somebody do an impression of God what would He say to us in response?
+- What does God think about your sins and lawless acts?
+[Note: He doesn't think about them at all He doesn't remember them!] - So, when we confess our sins, and then because we still feel guilty we bring them up to God again and ask for forgiveness, somebody do an impression of God what would He say to us in response?
 [Something like, "Huh?
 What are you talking about?
 I don't remember you ever doing anything like that!"] - How does knowing that you are in a right relationship with God, and not carrying around a load of guilt, make a difference in your attitude, your energy level, your relationships, your ministry, etc.?